 7. Between the Sea and Sky

-Between the Sea and Sky is a great one for Mermaid Marathon because it’s only 220 pages and very easy to get through.
+Between the Sea and Sky is excellent for the Mermaid Marathon because it’s only 220 pages long and very easy to get through.
 This has a historical vibe to it.
 There are two sister mermaids in here.
 They have belts, and if a man steals your belt, you become a human, and you can also choose to give him your belt and give up your mermaid life.
 One of the sisters goes missing.

 So the other one chooses to go on land to go and find her.
-She has a friend that was a fairy boy.
-This book has a lot of magical elements in here.
+She has a friend who was a fairy boy.
+This book has a lot of magical elements.
 It’s a very romantic and very classic historical mermaid story.
 The hardcover has some negative issues, but the paperback is good enough for font size, color, binding, cover, and page quality.

 Author: Donna M. Binkiewicz